Welcome to Seaview!

 What's happening at Seaview?

 The Koinonia Class invites all adults to be a part a group that enjoys lively and thought provoking discussion.
 The class meets on Sundays at 9:45 in the Parlor.
-This Sunday we will begin a new study by Philip Yancey entitled Prayer: Does it make any difference?
+On September 7, we resume a study by Philip Yancey entitled Prayer: Does it make any difference?
 Karen Flexer is our teacher and guide.
 Feel free to come and be a part of the class at anytime.

 Bible Study on Monday afternoons at 1:00 is an opportunity to deepen your understanding of the Book of Hebrews while growing in your relationships with those who study with you.
 Class meets in the Church Parlor (Room 114).

-A Youth Class taught by Linda Wheatley is doing a survey of Biblical themes every Sunday morning at 9:45 in Room 112.
+A Youth Class taught by Linda Wheatley is focusing on the Book of Proverbs on Sunday morning at 9:45 in Room 112.
 Anybody from 6th thru 12th grades is welcome.
 Here's where it gets interesting.
-Linda is asking our adults at Seaview to look through the line-up of Biblical passages.
-If any adult has an insight or experience relating to that piece of the Bible, they are invited to talk that over with Linda or Pastor for inclusion on that Sunday in the class.
-This class will be on summer break after the July 27 class.
-It will resume on September 7.
+Linda is asking our adults at Seaview to think about those proverbs that are especially meaningful to them.
+If any adult has an insight or experience relating to a proverb, they are invited to talk that over with Linda or Pastor for inclusion in the class.
+This will resume on September 7.

 Seaview is glad to offer DivorceCare, a ministry to those who are navigating the stormy waters of broken marriages.
 On Tuesdays, from 7:00 to 9:00, this compassionate care is led by Karen and Ned Flexer.
 You can feel free to join in at any week.
 For more information, click this link to go to our DivorceCare page on this website.
 Meetings are held in the Parlor of our church home.